linobollansee/the-luxury-blog/README.md

 ![Desktop view of a superuser editing content on the Luxury Blog](readme/images/luxury-blog-desktop-superuser-edit.png)

-- A superusers can update any data in the admin panel's data models.
+- A superuser can update any data in the admin panel's data models.

 Deleting data: